Left orderings on inductive limits of amalgamated free products: Introduction

 We focus on Dehornoy's work \cite{MR3200370} and Ito's work \cite{MR3476136}, which are rewritten as Theorem \ref{thm:Dehornoy} and \ref{thm:Ito} in this paper, respectively.
-The reason why both of these theorems constructed interesting isolated orderings on finitely generated groups.
-Dehornoy \cite{MR3200370} discovered a natural left ordering of the braid group $B_{n}$, which is in now called the Dehornoy ordering.
-Generalizing the Dehornoy ordering, Ito \cite{MR2998793} introduced the Dehornoy-like ordering of groups, and constructed an isolated Dehornoy-like ordering of torus knot groups.
+The reason why we review their works both of them constructed interesting isolated orderings of finitely generated groups.
+Dehornoy \cite{MR3200370} discovered a natural left ordering of the braid group $B_{n}$, which is now called the {\it Dehornoy ordering}.
+Generalizing the Dehornoy ordering, Ito \cite{MR2998793} introduced the {\it Dehornoy-like ordering} of groups, and constructed isolated Dehornoy-like orderings of torus knot groups.
 Dehornoy \cite{MR3200370} developed a useful method of describing left orderings, and applied it to construct isolated orderings of various groups including amalgamated free products of finitely many torus knot groups.
 Ito \cite{MR3476136} constructed isolated orderings of groups obtained by partially central amalgamation.